underlay/underworld/prov-schemas/README.md

 ## provenance schema examples

 Example schemas are organised into 'collection templates', here in labelled folders.
 These examples explore 2 possible collection templates for a recipe-scraping scenario.
+For notes on best practices for schema-modelling, see [Modelling Best Practices](https://discourse.knowledgefutures.org/t/schema-construction/297) on Discourse.

 Each collection is composed of a set of named graphs, which form the basis for assertions.
 The data-schema `data.toml` describes the how the contents of each graph is structured; the meta-schema `meta.toml` describes the structure of the provenance metadata associated with each graph.